Utah Saints: Biography

-After their debut album, the self-titled Utah Saints, and one further single "Ohio", which was based around samples from the Jocelyn Brown song Somebody Else's Guy and That's The Way I Like It by KC & the Sunshine Band, Utah Saints seemed to disappear for several years.
+After their debut album, the self-titled Utah Saints, and one further single "Ohio", which was based around samples from the Jocelyn Brown song "Somebody Else's Guy" and "That's The Way I Like It" by KC & the Sunshine Band, Utah Saints seemed to disappear for several years.
 They were busy doing remixes (for artists including Blondie, The Human League, Hawkwind, Simple Minds, James, Annie Lennox and The Osmonds and the theme to the 1995 movie Mortal Kombat), and producing tracks for other artists such as Terrorvision.
 During this time, they recorded an album that was to be called 'Wired World' but was never released, and produced a handful of tracks that have not been released, with titles such as "Star", "Train" and "Rock".

-The Utah Saints then took a break saying that they stopped before they got into a vicious cycle of people expecting them come up with hits, and instead write music they wanted to hear.
+The Utah Saints then took a break, saying that they stopped before they got into a vicious cycle of people expecting them to come up with hits, and instead write music they wanted to hear.
 Garbutt toured the United States with Orbital, Moby and Aphex Twin, whilst Willis appeared on the dance music radio station Kiss 105 in Yorkshire, hosting a popular Sunday night show on the history of dance music.